run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/backend.md

 * Go to the Users area and change the password.

-To support the *Forgot password* functionality, follow the steps below.

 * Go to `runai.<openshift-cluster-domain>/auth` and Log in.
 * Under `Realm settings`, select the `Login` tab and enable the `Forgot password` feature.